 — Kayo Sports Help (@kayosports_help) March 6, 2019

-Personally, I’ve been toying with the idea of ditching Foxtel altogether and switching over to Kayo and GOLFTV to make sure I’ve got all sports, and golf covered.
+Personally, I’ve been toying with the idea of ditching Foxtel and switching over to Kayo and GOLFTV to make sure I’ve got all sports covered, including golf.

 Expect to see more of this in future from the big international sporting organisations as a way to control their own product and of course to increase revenue.

-For now, golf fans who could not afford to get access to FoxSports to watch the golf now at least have a cheaper option to see the PGA Tour.
-For golf fans with FoxSports it’s an annoying development that means we’re going to have to pay more to watch the WGC events.
+For now, golf fans who could not afford to get access to FoxSports at least have a cheaper option to see the PGA Tour.
+For golf fans with FoxSports, it’s an annoying development that means we’re going to have to pay more to watch the WGC events.